 If your planned development does not conform to the permitted uses or density requirements listed for your zone, you will need to complete a Zoning Amendment Application to change the zoning of the property to a zone where your proposed use is permitted, or to add your proposed use to the list of permitted uses in your current zone.
 Zoning Amendment Applications are considered by Council, following an extensive public process, on a case-by-case basis.
 For a more in-depth look at the rezoning process view the Rezoning Brochure.

-Council cannot approve a zoning amendment that contradicts the Land Use Designations of our Official Community Plan (OCP).
+Council cannot approve a zoning amendment that contradicts the Land Use Designations of our Official Community Plan No. 1854, 2017 (OCP).
 If a development is not in conformance with both the Zoning Bylaw and the OCP, a combined Official Community Plan & Zoning Amendment Application must be submitted.